 My volunteer experience in Costa Rica was the trip of a lifetime.
 I participated in the construction program in San Jose and worked for 8 weeks building a school.
 I only worked in the mornings, so I had the afternoons to explore the city.
 On weekends I explored the various excursions and national treasures Costa Rica has to offer.
 IVHQ provided a supportive and encouraging environment for me to volunteer.
 The organization placed me with an amazing house mother.
 All of my breakfasts and dinner were taken care of; I only bought lunch after work every day.
 The best part of my experience were the friends I made.
 I met people from all over the world, and made friends that will last a lifetime.
 The experience was something I will never forget, and I recommend IVHQ to anyone who is interested in exploring another culture and giving back to the community in which they are staying.

 Based in Latin America, Maximo Nivel offers volunteer abroad, intern abroad, study abroad and teach abroad programs in Costa Rica, Guatemala, and Peru.
-Since 2003, Maximo Nivel has placed more than 25,000 travelers on adventurous and high-quality projects, with university credit available for most of their programs – and for travelers who’d like to learn Spanish, this organization also offers a Spanish immersion opportunity to enhance your language abilities regardless of your skill level.
-For volunteers and interns: Maximo Nivel partners with local organizations to provide impactful and affordable placements starting from just $595 for your first week on site.
+Since 2003, Maximo Nivel has placed more than 25,000 travelers on adventurous and high-quality projects, with university credit available for most of their programs.
+In addition, for travelers who would like to learn Spanish, this organization also offers a Spanish immersion opportunity to enhance your language abilities regardless of your skill level.
+For volunteers and interns, Maximo Nivel partners with local organisations to provide impactful and affordable programs.

-While visiting Costa Rica with Maximo Nivel, you’ll be able to explore the country’s capital, San Jose, as well as the beach town of Manuel Antonio, where you will immerse yourself in Costa Rican culture, pick up some Spanish, and explore two amazing communities.
-Depending on which city you’re visiting, you should be prepared for different ways of life: San Jose may be more conservative than your home community, while Manuel Antonio is more of a beach town.
-Maximo Nivel’s programs in Costa Rica start from $640 for your first week and include airport pickup, host family housing, breakfast and dinner, orientation, training, and much more.
+While visiting Costa Rica with Maximo Nivel, you’ll be able to explore the country’s capital, San Jose, as well as the beach town of Manuel Antonio, where you will immerse yourself in Costa Rican culture, pick up some Spanish, and explore two amazing but different communities.
+San Jose may be more conservative than your home community, while Manuel Antonio is more of a relaxed beach town.
+Maximo Nivel’s program fees in Costa Rica fee include airport pickup, host family housing, breakfast and dinner, orientation, training, and much more.

 One of the many ways you can explore Costa Rica is through Maximo Nivel’s English teaching program, where you’ll spend a week or longer educating underprivileged students in public schools, community centers, after-school programs, orphanages, shelters for street children, or through other educational programs.
-Depending on the needs of your project site, your efforts will include working three to four hours each day, morning or afternoon, and your tasks can include creating lesson plans, teaching classes, tutoring students one-on-one, and organizing educational games and activities.
-In addition to that, you’ll help with cleaning setting up classrooms, fundraising, and collecting donations of books and other educational materials.
-To sign up, you must be 17 years old, a native English speaker (or qualified through Maximo Nivel’s English diagnostic test), able to work independently, and you must be resourceful, flexible, and creative to adapt to the different types of projects you’ll take on throughout your stay.
+Depending on the needs of your project site, your tasks may include creating lesson plans, teaching classes, tutoring students one-on-one, and organising educational games and activities for three to four hours each day, morning or afternoon.
+In addition to that, you’ll help with cleaning and setting up classrooms, fundraising, and collecting donations of books and other educational materials/.
+To sign up, you must be 17 years old, a native English speaker (or qualified through Maximo Nivel’s English diagnostic test), independent, resourceful, flexible, and creative to adapt to the different types of projects you will take on throughout your stay.
 To learn more about teaching English in Costa Rica, click here.

-You also may want to check out Maximo Nivel’s medical and healthcare volunteer program in Costa Rica.
-Through this placement, you’ll have the opportunity to work in a hospital, clinic, assisted living facility, or other location providing healthcare services with other Volunteers in Costa Rica.
-Many of these facilities treat low-income families and often are short on funding and staff, which is why assistance from volunteers like you is so important.
-Depending on your level of training, demonstrated expertise, Spanish language skills, interpersonal skills, and how long you’re staying onsite, there are different levels of involvement in the medical fields that you can participate in, including general care and companionship, distributing medications, conducting workshops, shadowing a doctor or nurse, running medical campaigns, preparing equipment, organizing patient records, and much more.
+You also may want to check out Maximo Nivel’s medical and healthcare volunteer programs in Costa Rica.
+Volunteers are highly needed in the medical sectors due to low government funding and a large rural population that does not have equal access to healthcare.
+Many of these medical facilities who mainly treat low-income families are often short on funding and staff, which is why assistance from volunteers like you is so important.
+Volunteers are grouped into either the healthcare program or the medical program.
+The healthcare programs are for those who are unlicensed and still in training such as those in pre-med, nursing school, or first 2 years of medical school.
+Volunteers placed in the medical program are licensed medical professionals, or in 3rd or 4th year in medical school.
+You may work in a hospital, clinic, assisted living facility, or other location providing healthcare services with other volunteers.
+Depending on your level of training, demonstrated expertise, Spanish language skills, interpersonal skills, and how long you’re staying onsite, there are different levels of involvement from you.
+Some examples of care include general care and companionship, distributing medications, conducting workshops, shadowing a doctor or nurse, running medical campaigns, preparing equipment, organising patient records, and much more.
 To sign up, you must be 18 or older; provide proof of academics or professional training; bring your own scrubs, stethoscope, and closed-toe shoes; and be flexible and willing to take on various tasks based on season and project needs.
 To learn more about medical and healthcare volunteering in Costa Rica, click here.